AlexFreik/hashnode-blog/cl654agkq05ki0ynv3tp6bk3v.md

 ### A Few Thing to Mention:

 -   As with everything in programming, you **don't** need to know **everything** about tool to use it.
 -   Docker is not a rocket science, but (especially if you are pretty new to programming) probably starting with reading dry documentation is not the brightest idea.
 There are great tutorials out there.
 -   Docker makes a lot of things _so freaking much easier_.
-For example, I'm writing this `Jekyll` website uses `Docker` because it is much faster than resolving _stupid_ gem conflicts every few months and making a mess of your system by installing a lot of different libraries and packages.
+For example, my `Jekyll` website uses `Docker` because it is much faster than resolving _stupid_ gem conflicts every few months and making a mess of your system by installing a lot of different libraries and packages.